pyfsi/coconut/coupling_components/solver_wrappers/pc_fluent/pc_fluent.md

 \rho \cdot L \cdot v_{itf} = -k_L \nabla T |^L + k_S \nabla T |^S
 $$
 with $\rho$ the density of the PCM, $L$ the latent heat, $-k_L \nabla T|^L$ the interface heat flux at the liquid side and $-k_S \nabla T|^S$ the same at the solid side.
+The liquid heat flux is stored in the UDM of the cell adjacent to the face and the solid heat flux follows from the local temperature gradient in the solid domain.
 The face displacement is written to a file and the fluent script of the solver wrapper subsequently converts this to node displacement before it is passed on as output.
 A built-in mapper in CoCoNuT facilitates the [face-to-node mapping](../../mappers/mappers.md#linearconservative).
 These node displacements are then returned to the liquid solver for the next coupling iteration.

-If the solid is at the melting temperature, the interface temperature is assumed to be at the melting temperature as well, eliminating the need to exchange interface temperature as a variable.
+The interface is always assumed to be at melting temperature, eliminating the need to exchange the interface temperature as a variable between the solvers.
-However, when the solid is subcooled below the melting temperature, it may require initial sensible heating before phase change occurs.
-In such cases, the problem initially becomes a conjugate heat transfer problem, necessitating the exchange of temperature from the solid domain to the liquid domain.
-The transition from sensible heating to latent heating also requires special treatment.
+As a result, the current implementation in CoCoNuT requires the problem to be initialised with both the solid and liquid domains already present and the interface at melting temperature.
+For example, for constrained melting in a cavity heated from one side, this can be done by creating a small initial liquid domain and a complementary solid domain as if the liquid fraction were 0.01.
+The temperature field in both domains can be initialised using the analytical solution to the Stefan problem.
+This is because conductive heat transfer is dominant in the early stages of melting anyway.

+Consequently, the simulation cannot start from a fully solid domain, or with an interface below melting temperature.
+The latter would require exchanging temperature as a variable, as this is initially a conjugate heat transfer problem.

 In summary, the coupling strategy is illustrated in the figure below.